Geometry and mechanics of microdomains in growing bacterial colonies: HARD-ROD MODEL

-To quantify the geometry of the bacterial colonies, we have introduced the following domain segmentation criterion: two cells belong to the same domain if they are in contact, and that their relative orientation differs by less than $3\%$.
-As this definition depends on the choice of a threshold, so will the distribution of domain area.
-Nonetheless, the structure of the distribution and the general trends identified in the various observables, are generally robust and independent of the chosen threshold.
-A central quantity to characterize the geometry of a colony, is the probability density of the domain area, $P(A)$.
-Fig. \ref{fig:MDresults}a shows a plot of this quantity measured for three colonies with different division lengths.
-The frequency of domains with area $A$ decreases with $A$, and for sufficiently large $A$ values, $P(A)$ approaches the exponential distribution:
+A central quantity to characterize the geometry of a colony is the probability density of the area of these microdomains, $P(A)$.
+This is shown in Fig. \ref{fig:geometry}(a) for colonies with different $l_{d}$ values.
+The frequency of domains with area $A$ decreases with $A$ and, for sufficiently large $A$ values, $P(A)$ approaches the exponential distribution:

-where $A^{*}$ is a characteristic area scale proportional depending on the division length $l_d$ and proportional to the typical area of the micro-domains.
+where $A^{*}$ is a characteristic area scale proportional to the average domain area.
+For small $A$ values, the distribution slightly deviates from the exponential form.
+This range corresponds to the boundary of the colony where, because of the sudden drop in packing fraction, domains are very small or consist of single cells.

-In order to quantify the spatial dependence of the domain areas, we have calculated the average domain area restricted to an annular strip located at distance $r$ from the center of the colony, denoted $\langle A \rangle_{r}$ (Fig. \ref{fig:MDresults}a, inset).
-The local domain area is uniform in the bulk of the colony, for a given aspect ratio of the cells, before dropping to zero at the boundary, where the colony is more disordered.
-In turn, the average domain area in the bulk $\langle A \rangle$, is strongly affected by the division length $l_{d}$.
-This is visibly conspicuous in Fig. \ref{fig:MDsnapshots}.
-Increasing $l_{d}$ causes the cells to be, on average, more slender, resulting in larger and more stable domains, as revealed by the plot in Fig. \ref{fig:MDresults}b.
-More interestingly, increasing the growth rate $g$ has the opposite effect, and causes a drop in the domain area (Fig. \ref{fig:MDresults}c).
-The results demonstrate that the emergent geometrical attributes of the micro-domains in a growing bacterial colony are regulated by the competing effects of cell length and the division rate.
-These effects can ultimately be ascribed to the mechanical properties of the system, as we will explain in the next subsection.
+In order to quantify the spatial dependence of the domain, we calculate the average domain area restricted to an annular strip, of width $5d_{0}$, and located at distance $r$ from the center of the colony, i.e., $\langle A \rangle_{r}$ [Fig. \ref{fig:geometry}(b)].
+The local domain area is uniform in the bulk of the colony, for a given aspect ratio of cells, before dropping to zero at the boundary, where the colony is more disordered.
+In turn, the average domain area in the bulk $\langle A \rangle$ is strongly affected by the division length $l_{d}$.
+This is visibly conspicuous in Fig. \ref{fig:ssmd}.
+Increasing $l_{d}$ makes the cells, on average, more slender, resulting in larger and more stable domains, as revealed by the plot in Fig. \ref{fig:geometry}(c).
+More interestingly, increasing the growth rate $g$ has the opposite effect and causes a drop in the domain area [Fig. \ref{fig:geometry}(d)].
+All data in Fig. \ref{fig:geometry}, as well as those in Fig. \ref{fig:mechanics}, are obtained by averaging over $480$ runs.
+All results are obtained by analyzing the configurations of the colonies at which the simulations stop, unless otherwise specified.
+The error bars in the two figures show the standard deviations of the $480$ samples with respect to the mean values.